"Art is not what you see, but what you make others see."

 Avoidance: Uses purity as excuse to avoid being seen.

-The Tortured Artist's isolation comes from fear of rejection.
+His isolation comes from fear of rejection.
 He fears being misunderstood.
 He fears having his authentic expression corrupted by audience.
-He deals with this by never sharing at all.
+He deals with this by never sharing.

 The Suffering He Romanticizes

-He's made pain his identity.
-The tortured artist needs to stay tortured.
+The Tortured Artist has made pain his identity, therefore, he needs to stay tortured.
 Healing would threaten his art.

 His suffering has become his brand—and his cage.
-He's invested in his own misery.
-It's what makes him special, what makes him deep, what makes him an artist.
 Without the pain, who would he be?

 But his gifts aren't his.
-They came through him for others.
-By refusing to share, he's stealing from the people who need what he has.
+They come through him for the world.
+By refusing to share, he steals from the people who need what he has.
 His isolation is theft disguised as integrity.

 Gifts of the Tortured Artist

-The Artist can fall into his Sellout shadow—creating for approval, abandoning authenticity.
+The Artist can fall into his Sellout shadow: creating for approval, abandoning authenticity.
 The Tortured Artist's commitment to truth can restore balance.
-His energy, channeled right, gives the depth and authenticity that makes art meaningful.
-The challenge is sharing authenticity rather than hoarding it.
+His energy, channeled right, gives the depth that makes art meaningful.
+The challenge is sharing authenticity, not hiding and hoarding it.

 Recognizing the Tortured Artist